 Hardware and software used

 The setup used to while writing this post was a Raspberry Pi 3 Model B with the Full version of Raspbain Stretch as OS.
 An 8Gb class 10 microSD card was used.
 The Raspberry Pi was configured locally using a keyboard and mouse.
 A static IP address and SSH were enabled and a connection to the LAN and the internet was via Wi-Fi.
 After the initial configuration was done, a Windows 10 computer with PuTTY was used to connect to the CLI of the Raspberry Pi.

 Installing WordPress on a Raspberry Pi

 The four components of a commonly used web stack are Linux, Apache, MySQL/MariaDB and PHP (commonly known as a LAMP server or a LAMP stack).
-Somewhere along the line (and I’m not exactly sure when), Debian replaced MySQL with MariaDB.
+On newer Debian distributions MySQL is replaced by MariaDB.
 Both will be covered.

 The Linux component of the server is the Raspberry Pi OS, the Raspberry Pi’s own operating system based on Debian.
 To install WordPress on top of the LAMP server, it first needs to be downloaded from wordpress.org.